bluetoothStrawberry/blackfield/README.md

 ```
 ![](images/worked.png)

-> [!NOTE] About Pass-The-Hash Attacks
+> **About Pass-The-Hash Attacks**
+>
+> How to protect a system knowing that the attacker don't even need to crack the hashes ?
-> If we can take over account only knowing it's hash is there anything like encryption really on windows ?
-We may not know the password but the effect is the same! we can just reuse the found hash everywhere!
-And windows we'll accept it ! how does that work under the hood?
+> We may not know the password but the effect is the same!
+> how does that work under the hood?

 Also we've learned something new from the experience and this [article](https://www.semperis.com/blog/how-to-defend-against-pass-the-hash-attack/).
 Here they are teaching how to defend but it also teaches us how to avoid detection!
 Security analysts may dump memory for process often.
 So It's all about behavior!
 At least now we know  that there's no need for uploading tools .
 We can dump process and or hives and extract those hashes on our system without touching disk.